-2.17.1 Procedure followed for data entry into MDM-MIS Web portal level and consolidated at district level.
+2.17.1 Procedure followed for data entry into MDM-MIS Web portal

+A school level format which is developed by the Government of India is filled by every school monthly and annually.
+These data are collected at the block level and consolidated at district level.
 Henceforth these data are uploaded in web portal at district level.
-The data which have been uploaded in web portal, is monitored and cross checked with the data which have been provided at the state level.
+The data which have been uploaded in web portal is monitored and cross checked with the data which have been provided at the state level.